nkc-137/nkc-137.github.io/Home.md

 </figure>
 I am a first year Master's student in [Computational Science Engineering and Mathematics](https://www.oden.utexas.edu/) (CSEM) at [UT Austin](https://www.utexas.edu/).

-I am a machine learning enthusiast.
-I spend my time reading articles in this field and practice my skills on online datasets.
+My focus is on applied mathematics and statistical modeling.

+I like spending my time working on data sets and participating in data science competitions.
 I was one among the 4 candidates from IIT Madras to bag a Pre-Placement Interview (PPI) offer from American Express for outstanding performance in Amex Analyze This Competition, 2018.

 Please feel free to go through my website!